Latest Gear: Mountain Running Equipment

 Running is one of those activities where often less is more.
 Really, the only specialist item of equipment needed for running is a pair of shoes.
 It’s all about freedom – moving through the mountains as fast and light as possible is a real joy.

 Although you may not need much equipment for mountain running, choosing the right gear can make a real difference.
-Here are a few of my favourite items for mountain and trail running right now.
+Here are a few of our favourite items for mountain and trail running.

 La Sportiva Kaptiva Shoe